DeAndre Hopkins Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Matchup vs. Green Bay

-- Against the Packers, Hopkins put up 58 receiving yards in single career matchup, 4.5 fewer than his over/under for Thursday's game.
+- Hopkins had 58 receiving yards in one career matchup against the Packers, 3.5 fewer than his receiving yards prop bet over/under for Thursday's game (61.5).

-- Hopkins caught a touchdown pass in that matchup against the Packers.
+- Hopkins caught a touchdown pass in that outing against the Packers.

 - Note: Hopkins' stats vs. Packers date back to 2016.

-- The 229.9 passing yards the Packers give up per game makes them the NFL's sixth-ranked pass defense this season.
+- The Packers have the NFL's sixth-ranked pass defense this season, giving up 229.9 yards per game through the air.

-- With 14 passing TDs allowed this season, the Packers defense is ranked 22nd in the league.
+- At 2.0 passing TDs conceded per game, the Packers defense is ranked 22nd in the NFL.

 Recent Performances

-- In last week's outing against the Texans, Hopkins was targeted nine times, picking up 53 yards on seven receptions while scoring one touchdown.
+- In last week's outing against the Texans, Hopkins was targeted nine times, totaling 53 yards on seven receptions while scoring one touchdown.

-- Hopkins has grabbed 16 passes (22 targets) for 195 yards (65.0 per game) and has four touchdowns over his last three outings.
+- Hopkins has also chipped in with 16 grabs for 195 yards and four touchdowns over his last three outings.
+He was targeted 22 times and averaged 65.0 receiving yards per game.

 Hopkins' Arizona Teammates